sukima/ember-cli-select-picker/CONTRIBUTING.md

-# LevelUP is an OPEN Open Source Project
+# ember-cli-select-picker is an OPEN Open Source Project

 ## What?